rtCamp/Frappe-Manager/docs/faq.md

 uv tool install --python 3.14 frappe-manager
 ```

 `uv` owns that command, not fm.
-For pipx, uvx, dev builds, and the prerequisites, see the [Installation guide](getting-started/installation.md).
+For pipx, uvx, dev builds, and the prerequisites, see the [Installation](getting-started/installation.md).

 ### How do I update FM itself?